tinusaur/guides/docs/hello-world/Verify-usbasp-driver-installed.md

-# How to Check That the Driver is Installed Correctly
+# How to Check if the Driver is Installed Correctly
 1. Open Device Manager.
 2. Verify that **USBasp** is displayed under **libusbK USB Devices**.